Tyler-Irving/head-first-java-cliffsnotes-example/chapter-1-Breaking-the-surface/README.md

 ## How does Java work?
 Java follows four steps
 1. Source Code
-- The first step is the programmers (you) work.
+- The first step is the programmer's (you) work.
 The code is written here.
 2. Complier
 - The second step is where the source code that was written in step 1 is checked to make sure that it is written correctly & can be successfully ran.